acn-sbuad/ava-kurs-databricks/README.md

 Welcome to this workshop for learning Databricks and GitHub Actions!

-For this workshop, your task is to complete a Databricks workbook for cleaning and analyzing data from AirBnB.
+For this workshop, your task is to complete a Databricks workbook for cleaning and analyzing data from Airbnb.
 In addition, you will be setting up workflows for testing and labeling pull requests for the source code.

 ## Pre requisites